eggvr-png/Intelligence-Dampening-Sphere/README.md

 I AM NOT A MORON!
 YES YOU ARE.
 YOUR THE MORON THEY BUILT TO MAKE ME AN IDIOT!
 ## How to install
 Just like any other mod, download the .dll, and put it in the plugins folder!
+Boot up ya game, and get wheatlyed
 ## What does the WHEATLY do?
 In forest, Wheatly is there. crazy.
 He ALSO plays Wheatly Science on loop.
 ## Disclamer